jobdoh/jobdoh.github.io/_posts/2016-09-07-two-hong-kong-startups-to-set-precedent-at-west-tech-fest.md

 Image credit: Bill Tai, OzAPP Awards Co-Founder and Rohan McDougall, Director IP Commercialisation, Curtin University

-Two Hong Kong startups have become the first non-Australians to make it as finalists in the OzAPP Awards.
-They will be flown to Perth, Australia to compete at West Tech Fest on February 18.
+Two Hong Kong startups have become the first non-Australians to make it as finalists in the OzAPP Awards[http://ozapp.com.au/](http://ozapp.com.au/).
+They will be flown to Perth, Australia to compete at West Tech Fest[https://e27.co/australia-west-tech-fest-ozapp-awards-final-pitching-event-20150112/](https://e27.co/australia-west-tech-fest-ozapp-awards-final-pitching-event-20150112/) on February 18.

 The event is considered one of the largest tech conferences in the country.